 22 Bezalel the son of Uri, the son of Hur, of the tribe of Judah, made all that the Lord commanded Moses.
 23 With him was Oholiab, the son of Ahisamach, of the tribe of Dan, an engraver, and a skillful workman, and an embroiderer in blue, in purple, in scarlet, and in fine linen.

 24 All the gold that was used for the work in all the work of the sanctuary, the gold of the offering was over 2,193 pounds, according to the sanctuary shekel.
-25 The silver of those who were counted of the congregation was 2,193 pounds, according to the sanctuary shekel: 26 this came to one-fifth ounce per person for everyone that went to be numbered, from twenty years old and upward, for 603,550 men.
+25 The silver of those who were counted of the congregation was 2,193 pounds, according to the sanctuary shekel: 26 this came to one-fifth ounce per person for everyone that went to be numbered, from twenty years old and up, for 603,550 men.

 27 The 7,500 pounds of silver was for casting the sockets of the sanctuary and the sockets of the veil: 100 sockets for the 7,500 pounds, 75 pounds for each socket.
 8 From the 44 pounds of silver, he made hooks for the pillars, overlaid their capitals, and made fillets for them.
 29 The bronze of the offering was 5,310 pounds.
 30 With this he made the sockets to the door of the Tent of Meeting, the bronze altar, the bronze grating for it, all the vessels of the altar, 31 the sockets around the court, the sockets of the gate of the court, all the pins of the tabernacle, and all the pins around the court.